 If you have very poor credit, Nationwide could be the way to go.
-On average, Nationwide offers better rates than GEICO for drivers with credit scores of lower than 580.
-Insurance shoppers with outstanding credit — a score of 800 or higher — should consider View common insurance rates by credit score for Nationwide and GEICO below.
+On average, Nationwide offers more affordable rates than GEICO for drivers with credit scores of less than 580.
+Drivers with outstanding credit — a score of 800 or better — could consider both carriers as premiums are relatively close, with a difference of just $27 per year.
+View common insurance rates by credit level for Nationwide and GEICO below.

 |Very Poor (300-579)||$2,051||$1,593|